- Build a well-rounded optimization team that is visible, sustainable, and efficient

 Use this article as a resource when evaluating how to turn a strong team into a center of excellence.
 As you read on, evaluate your team’s current strengths and how they map to the different core stages of experience optimization.
 Consider which skill sets you need to grow and whether you’ll acquire them by expanding your testing organization's access to internal resources, hiring new members, or working with a Solutions Partner.

-Or, evaluate whether your company might benefit from working with an agency or Solutions Partner.
+Evaluate whether your company might benefit from working with an agency or Solutions Partner.

 Build the right skill sets